Breathe deeply - reduce the risk of infection: with spexor

 How to measure indoor air quality with spexor

 Expert interview with Dr. Richard Fix

-Dr. Richard Fix, product manager for environmental sensors at Bosch Sensortec answered the most important questions about indoor air quality and VOC measurement and explained, how the sensor built into spexor helps people live smart and healthy lives #LikeABosch:
+Dr. Richard Fix, product manager for environmental sensors at Bosch Sensortec answered the most important questions about indoor air quality and volatile organic compounds measurement and explained, how the sensor built into spexor helps people live smart and healthy lives #LikeABosch.

 spexor: Aerosols play a major role in the transmission of Covid-19 .
 What exactly is this and how are they distributed in enclosed spaces?